 When listing assets, be as accurate as possible.
 The idea is to list the current dollar value of everything you own.
-This is not the amount you would spend to replace the item but the amount you could actually sell the item for now.
+This is not the amount you would spend to replace the item but the amount you could actually sell the item for now (fair market value).